nanoporetech/cronkite/README.md

-    "fn:mode": // Calculate the mode of a `number[]` "fn:round": // Round a number to the nearest whole "fn:sum": // Calculate the sum of a `number[]` "fn:tofixed": // Set the number of decimal values of a float "fn:uniq": // Create a unique list of values from `any[]` }
+    "fn:mode": // Calculate the mode of a `number[]` "fn:round": // Round a number to the nearest whole "fn:sum": // Calculate the sum of a `number[]` "fn:toFixed": // Set the number of decimal values of a float "fn:uniq": // Create a unique list of values from `any[]` }
 ```